Introducing 4D Geometric Shell Shaping for Mitigating Nonlinear Interference Noise: 4D Geometric Shell Shaping

 \subsection{GSS Constraints}

 Each of the three constraints mentioned in \cref{subseq:optim_GSS_4D} is associated with a part of the binary labeling, which is considered to be fixed. \Cref{fig:example} provides an example of how the bit allocation is predefined under the considered constraints in a 4D constellation with $m=8$ bits and $t=4$ shells.
-The left side of \cref{fig:example} shows 16 constellation points belonging to a single orthant\footnote{An orthant is a generalization in $N$-dimensional Euclidean space of what a quadrant is in the 2D plane.} with their corresponding binary labels.
+The left side of \cref{fig:example} shows 16 constellation points belonging to a single orthant with their corresponding binary labels.
 The binary labels are grouped into sets of bits referred to by (a) through (d).
 The four bits in (a) define an orthant.
 In \cref{fig:example} only the first orthant is shown and thus, all $\bmx_i$ have the same binary label (all zeros) for (a).
 The two bits in (b) determine the shell, with each shell having the same amount of points ($2$ in this case).
 The bits in (c) select between two points on a shell, and (d) selects between two X-Y symmetric points.

 The three GSS constraints described above reduce the number of 4D constellation points to be optimized from $2^8=256$ to only $2^{m-5}=8$ (filled circles in Fig.~\ref{fig:example}) with a reduction in \DOFs from $1024$ to $28$.
 In what follows, we formally describe the set $\Xcal_\GSS$ together with two symmetry operations that make up these three GSS constraints.